AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

   The Spoke VNet must be in the same subscription or a different subscription but in the same AD as the Transit VNet subscription.
 If the Spoke VNet is in the different subscription than that of the Transit VNet, follow the instruction `in this link  <https://docs.microsoft.com/en-us/azure/virtual-network/create-peering-different-subscriptions>`_, and complete Step 5 to 10 for each subscription to build trust relationship.

-  Do not perform peering function on the Azure portal.
+  Do not perform the peering function on the Azure portal.

 ==========================================      ==========